crumpkl/libguides-cms-tips/README.md

    #### Using the CSS/JS box within Groups

    When using the CSS/JS box within the Admin Groups allows you to change the CSS/JS across all the pages within the Groups.
-This is helpful when building and making changes to the header/footer across the entire website (different groups included).
+This is helpful when building and making changes to the header and footer across the entire website (different groups included).
+By using the group wide CSS/JS box instead of the guide level CSS/JS box ensures consistency within the design and makes it easier in the long run when applying changes to the code when it comes to updating the look of the website.
+Being able to locate the code and make group wide changes will save time when completing minor changes and updates that come with maintaining a website.

   ### Templates